ZiliottoFilippoDev/Personal-Projects/README.md

 # Personal Projects
 ### *Notebooks and coding projects on various topics*

 This repository is a collection of personal projects.
-From Notebooks on *GUI* coding, to face-recognition using *haar-cascade*.
-The folders contains also projects like:
+There are mainly projects but i also wrote some notebooks with the purpose of explaining how to implement certain libraries or learn some other programming languages, in a very simple and easy to access way for everybody.
+In detail the folders contain the following topics.

 - Coding *space invaders* game
 - Data analysis on the most frequent words said by USA presidents
 - Notebook on how to use *R* programming language